What is Theobroma cacao?

 How does Theobroma cacao support cellular function?

 One of the scientific findings that peaked our interest in sourcing a cocoa extract was a small study that looked at changes in mitochondrial structure and function.* Mitochondria are best known for producing cellular energy in the form of ATP.
 This occurs on the inner folds called cristae.
 In general, having a higher density of cristae means that the capacity for producing ATP is increased.
 The same would be true if something increases the size and number of mitochondria.
-In the study, eating dark chocolate did both.* The key driver of this process appears to be cocoa polyphenols, which are typically found in higher amounts in dark chocolate than milk chocolate.
+In the study, eating dark chocolate did both.* The key driver of this process appears to be specific polyphenols called cocoa flavanols which are typically found in higher amounts in dark chocolate than milk chocolate.

 Cocoa is also a rich source of a bitter compound called theobromine.
 This compound is a weaker cousin to caffeine, influencing similar brain processes but not quite as strongly.
 About 10% of the caffeine we consume is converted into theobromine in the body, and both caffeine and theobromine are nootropic compounds, with potential to positively influence aspects of cognitive performance.*